 Patients should be encouraged to be as mobile and active as is appropriate for them, and to especially engage in meaningful activities which they find to be enjoyable.
 Therapists should help patients learn how to pay attention to cues from their body when exercising, in order to gain confidence that they can move safely without overdoing it or causing further pain.

 Years after massage therapy school, as a long-distance runner experiencing stubborn hip pain, I had X-rays of my pelvis taken and found out that I have a congenital fusion between my lowest lumbar vertebra and the top of my pelvic bone on one side (probably not the main contributor to the pain, although possibly a factor).
 I have consistently experienced low back pain on one side since my late teens.
 Who knows if this is related to the curve in my back?
 The idea that it was, was reinforced to me many times.
-Perhaps the negative messaging has also played a role in the presence of pain.
+Perhaps the negative messaging about pain has also played a role in the presence of pain.